 A graduate degree offers more opportunities to excel in your career by learning new skills that can help you stay competitive in the workforce.
-According to the Bureau of Labor Statistics, the jobless rate for employees with master’s degree or higher is 12.5 percent lower compared to those with only a bachelor’s degree.
+According to the Bureau of Labor Statistics, the unemployment rate for employees with a master’s degree is consistently lower compared to those with only a bachelor’s degree.

 Where you choose to study can also help you advance your career.
 If you’re eager to work in information technology, then consider earning a degree in a thriving tech community like Silicon Valley or Seattle, while those interested in financial services or the medical field should consider Charlotte—a major hub for healthcare and banking.